 National Pan-Hellenic Council

-The University of Oklahoma Panhellenic Association is the umbrella organization for the 11 NPC sororities chartered at OU, and is responsible for organizing activities of mutual concern and interest to all the NPC sororities on campus.
+The University of Oklahoma Panhellenic Association is the umbrella organization for the 11 National Panhellenic Conference chapters chartered at OU, and is responsible for organizing activities of mutual concern and interest to all the NPC sororities on campus.
 Each member group is autonomous as a social, Greek-letter society of college women and alumnae.
-Panhellenic Recruitment occurs the week prior to fall classes.
-Women who would like to participate in Recruitment must register by July 15.
+The Panhellenic Association is the largest student organization on campus with a total membership of over 3,000 women.
+Panhellenic Formal Recruitment occurs the week prior to classes each fall semester.

 Contact information for Fraternity and Sorority Student Life: